MAGEMin_C.jl: Examples

 sys_in = "wt"

-out = single_point_minimization(P, T, data, X=X, Xoxides=Xoxides, sys_in=sys_in)
+out = single_point_minimization(P, T, data, X=X, Xoxides=Xoxides, sys_in=sys_in)which gives:

 Pressure : 10.0 [kbar]